xrdocs-migration/cnbng/_tutorials/cnbng-cp-aio-single-vm-deployment-guide-any-vm-environment.md

 ```

 ## Initial cnBNG CP Configurations
-If you have deployed cnBNG CP a fresh then most probably, initial cnBNG CP configuration is not applied on Ops Center.
+If you have deployed cnBNG CP a fresh then most probably initial cnBNG CP configuration is not applied on Ops Center.
 Follow below steps to apply initial configuratuon to cnBNG CP Ops Center

 - SSH login to cnBNG CP Ops Center CLI

 ```
-cisco@pod100-cnbng-cp:~$ ssh admin@192.168.107.150 -p 2024
+cloud-user@inception:~$ ssh admin@your-cnbng-cp-vm-ip -p 2024
 Warning: Permanently added '[192.168.107.150]:2024' (RSA) to the list of known hosts. admin@192.168.107.150's password: